 - Obviously sufficient light is needed for any night fishing session.
 Most anglers take an LED headlamp as this keeps the hands free while lighting up the area the angler is looking at.
-The Zebco 17-LED Head Lamp is ideal for anglers as a main head lamp, while the smaller and cheaper Micro Head Lamp is a good cheaper alternative with can be used as a back-up.
+The Zebco 17-LED Head Lamp is ideal for anglers as a main head lamp.
 LED lanterns are also useful for providing light to the area where and angler is fishing, click here to view.

 - Lights for rod tips are also essential – it can be near-impossible to see bites without these type of lights.
 Delta Rod Lights are widely used by UK sea anglers and can be bought in red or blue by clicking here, while cheap chemical light sticks can also be used – click here to a packet of five chemical light sticks for just 89p from Sea Angling Shop.

 - Anglers need to make sure that the clothing they wear for a fishing session keeps them sufficiently warm.
 Some types of fishing, such as winter night fishing for cod can be bitterly cold.
 Look at the sea fishing clothing section of this website for clothes for winter night fishing – getting hypothermia while at a remote rock mark is not a situation no angler ever wants to be in!